ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

 * GitHub, and
 * the console.

 For this session, our goal is for all of you to know how to access and work with the course material.
-This implies an understanding of Markdown and GitHub.
-We will not make use of a development environment and a terminal professionally just yet, but I recommend to go through those sections as well and to get ready using them.
+This implies an understanding of Markdown and GitHub and having a development environment ready.

 The scripts